Destroy All Monsters (band): New personnel

 In 1977, Niagara and Loren recruited guitarist Larry Miller and saxophonist Ben Miller; both had been in the short-lived Sproton Layer (as drummer and guitarist respectively) with their brother Roger Miller (who later went on to co-found Mission of Burma).
 They invited Mike (Jett) Powers on bass but he soon left for Harvard University.
 Not long after, members of two important Detroit-based groups signed on: guitarist Ron Asheton, earlier of The Stooges, and bass guitarist Michael Davis of the MC5.
 Their presence garnered the group more attention than ever before.
 Shortly thereafter, Ron asked drummer Rob King to join the band (replacing Roger Miller, who had filled the spot on a temp basis).

 In 1978, Destroy All Monsters were preparing to release "Bored", their first official recording, when the group began to really accelerate.
 Niagara by then ended her relationship with Loren in favor of a new relationship with Asheton; Loren quickly was fired from the group.
-Soon after the Miller brothers also left after the DAM's Halloween show at EMU, in 1978.
+Soon after the Miller brothers also left after the DAM's Halloween show at Eastern Michigan University, in 1978.
 The "Bored"/"You’re Gonna Die" single earned major attention in the UK music press, and a major 35 gig tour of the U.K. followed and the band was able to capitalize on the notoriety.